Registration as Foreign Employer in Germany for remote workers

 Onboarding

-We will gather the formation documents from Liesegang & Partner mbB attorneys at law once you’ve granted us Power of Attorney.
+We will gather the formation documents from Liesegang & Rössel GmbH & Co.
+KG attorneys at law once you’ve granted us Power of Attorney.
 The engagement letter and Power of Attorney are generated automatically when you engage us on our website using the above link.

 State-of-the-art digital accounting with DATEV eG